 Approach-1: Using SQL Server Management Studio (SSMS)

-Follow the below steps.
+To enable SA account in SQL server, Follow the below steps.

 1. Launch SQL Server Management Studio (SSMS) and connect to your SQL instance.